backstage/backstage/docs/features/software-templates/writing-custom-actions.md

   in someway so they wont collide with future built-in actions that we may ship with the `scaffolder-backend` plugin.
 - `schema.input` - A JSON schema for input values to your function
-- `schema.output` - A JSON schema for values which are outputed from the function using `ctx.output`
+- `schema.output` - A JSON schema for values which are outputted from the function using `ctx.output`
-- `handler` the actual code pwhich is run part of the action, with a context.
+- `handler` the actual code which is run part of the action, with a context.

 #### The context object